Choose one of the following methods to access the DGX Dashboard web interface:

 Option A: Desktop shortcut (local access)

-If you have physical or remote desktop access to the Spark device:
+If you have local access to your DGX Spark device:

 If you have NVIDIA Sync installed on your local machine: